 Reasons to love Sephora: three free samples per order that you get to choose (we've discovered amazing new mascaras and primers this way); hair, nails, skin, makeup, and fragrance in one place; and extensive user reviews that lend a welcome hand when deciding between two products or wondering if an item really does what it promises.
 Plus, the Beauty Insider program lets you rack up points for more freebies and special gifts.

 Ulta is similar to Sephora with its selection and freebies but is distinguished by its coupons, sales, and variety of drugstore products.
-At almost any given time, you can expect to take advantage of 20% off one item, or similar discounts.
+At almost any given time, you can expect to take advantage of 20 percent off one item, or similar discounts.
 We also like the shop's eponymous line, which boasts budget-friendly makeup, body, and hair products.

 The founders of Shen Beauty, Jessica Richards and Jules Stringer, are all about bringing under-the-radar and hard-to-find product lines to customers seeking quality and results.
 Rather than serve up "predictable beauty," they strive to source lesser-known brands with a more natural and small-batch focus, like Kate Logan and Mrs. Whites, who handpick their ingredients and hand-make every product.
-We love that perusing the product catalog means discovering tens of new-to-us brands versus the same old usual suspects.
+We love that perusing the product catalog means discovering tons of new-to-us brands versus the same old usual suspects.

 This site was founded by a board-certified dermatologist, so you can be confident that you're getting the best skincare products on the market.
 Since its founding, Dermstore has expanded into makeup, haircare, and bath and body products, so you can find just about anything you're looking for.